Revised August 2022

 Together with representatives from the four day schools, Federation developed an advocacy strategy.
 The first step of any strategy is developing your “ask.”
 What do we need from government to meaningfully address the problem?
 Since the per pupil allocation had not been adjusted in years, we started there and decided to ask for an increase in this amount to $1,500.
 We calculated that this was the amount that was needed to properly cover the actual cost of providing the service and ensure competitive wages for the workforce.

 After developing this ask, we started meeting with our colleagues in government to explain the challenge and communicate the urgency.
 We met with local elected officials, members of Governor Murphy’s administration, and the Treasury Department.
 We also delivered testimony before the Assembly and Senate budget committees.
-And now, we are working to publish an op-ed signed by parents from the schools.
+And we placed an op-ed co-authored by parents at all four schools about the transportation challenges.